Tidal lagoon hydropower project

 Good Energy has a stake in the project, which gives the company the right to purchase 10% of the electricity generated by the facility.
 Negotiations with more probable power purchasers are in progress.

-The turbines will be supplied by the consortium of Andritz Hydro and General Electric under a contract worth €400m ($455m approximately).
+The turbines will be supplied by a consortium of Andritz Hydro and General Electric under a contract worth €400m ($455m approximately).
 The consortium will also manage the operations and maintenance of the turbines and power generation facilities for the initial five years.

 The turbine house will be constructed by Laing O’Rourke under a contract worth £200m ($307m approximately).
 The designer of the turbine house is Arup, the marine works will be performed by China Harbour Engineering Company (CHEC) under a contract worth £300m ($460m approximately), and the ancillary construction works will be performed by Griffiths.